MicrosoftDocs/cpp-docs.it-it/docs/standard-library/locale-functions.md

 ### <a name="parameters"></a>Parametri

+*CH*
-*CH* il carattere da convertire in lettere maiuscole.
+Carattere da convertire in maiuscolo.

+*Loc*
-*Loc* impostazioni locali contenenti il carattere da convertire.
+Impostazioni locali contenenti il carattere da convertire.

 ### <a name="return-value"></a>Valore restituito